ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 ## EditorUIView class

-Finally, the `EditorUIView` class is responsible for registering and handling all editables and creating the editor toolbar.
-The custom `EditorUIView` class should extend {@link module:ui/editorui/editoruiview~EditorUIView EditorUIView class}:
+Finally, the `*EditorUIView` class is responsible for registering and handling all editables and creating the editor toolbar.
+The custom `*EditorUIView` class should extend the {@link module:ui/editorui/editoruiview~EditorUIView base `EditorUIView` class}:

 ```js
 import EditorUIView from '@ckeditor/ckeditor5-ui/src/editorui/editoruiview';